We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 This is why, when it comes to indoor mapping for a regular office space, presenting an indoor floor plan in relation to its external geography doesn’t always make sense.

-Now that Microsoft Places approaches general availability, organisations that have looked at it during the preview may have been surprised by how their office spaces are depicted using Apple’s Indoor Mapping Data Format (IMDF) standard.
+Organisations that have looked at Microsoft Places to date may have been surprised by how their office spaces are depicted using Apple’s Indoor Mapping Data Format (IMDF) standard.

 This article explores how IMDF mapping conventions can impact the UX in Microsoft Places, and why you might elect to choose an alternative approach to presenting your workspace maps that prioritises a ‘Heads Up’, entrance-oriented view over strict geographic accuracy.